projf/projf-explore/graphics/lines-and-triangles/README.md

 If you get the error `Can't find iCE FTDI USB device`, try running `iceprog` with `sudo`.

+### Known Issue with Framebuffer

+There's currently a minor issue with clearing the SPRAM before drawing: one pixel remains uncleared.
+I'm planning to implement clearing within the SPRAM version of the framebuffer and tackle this issue then.

 ### Problems Building

 If Yosys reports "syntax error, unexpected TOK_ENUM", then your version is too old to support Project F designs.
 Try building the latest version of Yosys from source (see above for links).